corda/corda-docs-portal/content/en/platform/corda/4.9/enterprise/node/collaborative-recovery/ledger-sync.md

 * Our actors, parties A (us) and B (the other party) are on a two-party Corda network comprised of their nodes and a notary.

-* Both party nodes are running Corda: Enterprise Edition  and have LedgerSync installed.
+* Both party nodes are running Corda Enterprise and have LedgerSync installed.

 * Both parties, A and B, perform regular backups of their own vaults.